SayanaSurendra/PromptEngineeringFineTuning_AI/TeacherAssistantChatbot/TeacherAssistantChatbot.md

-3.  **Providing Constructive Feedback on Code**:
-The AI may sometimes not provide enough guidance for students when reviewing their code.
+3. The AI may sometimes not provide enough guidance for students when reviewing their code.

 - **Solution**:
   - **System Instruction Adjustment**: